 The video version of Susceptible was exhibited on the site of the former Hotel Continental Cluj part of EFECT DE LA MICRO LA MACRO in the QUANTUM QUESTIONS 2020 Festival by Centrul Cultural Clujean in Cluj-Napoca, Romania, from 24th November to 12th December 2020.
 The exhibition uses the window spaces of this historic city centre building in innovative ways to enable visitors to view the work live during the COVID-19 pandemic restrictions.

 The video version of Susceptible was exhibited as part of Artificio at the Museo Bolivariano de Arte Contemporáneo in Santa Marta, Colombia, which opened on 20th October 2021.

-This project is supported by DRIVA Arts DRIVA (Digital Research and Innovation Accelerator) which is led by the University of Brighton (UK) and funded by the European Structural Investment Fund and Arts Council England.
+This project was supported by DRIVA Arts DRIVA (Digital Research and Innovation Accelerator) which is led by the University of Brighton (UK) and funded by the European Structural Investment Fund and Arts Council England.
 The project is also being developed in partnership with Irini Papadimitriou, Creative Director of FutureEverything.